 Outdoors, wander in our wildlife garden and catch a glimpse of passing butterflies and our resident honeybees out collecting nectar.

 Take a hike through the maple, oak, beech, and birch forest in the Village Park behind the Museum.
-Visit "the cave," a historic rock structure created in the early 1900s.
 The three Village Park trails offer easy to moderate hiking.
 There are picnic tables in the Museum's backyard as well as several picnic areas and gazebos along the Village Park trails.

 Special Events, Camps, & Workshops